-My thirty-first ground of 2019 was on Wednesday 1st May at Beechwood Park in Auchinleck, East Ayrshire, Scotland.
+My thirty-first new ground of 2019 was on Wednesday 1st May at Beechwood Park in Auchinleck, East Ayrshire, Scotland.
 The match was Auchinleck Talbot vs. Petershill in the West of Scotland League Premiership.

 Beechwood Park is in the southern half of the town with it surrounded by housing on all sides bar the access road to the east.
 Less than half a mile south-east of Auchinleck railway station the venue has been home to the club since 1909.

 The eastern side is dominated by an all-seater stand with a total of 432 seats with a walkway splitting it into two sections of 216 seats each.
 This stand was opened in 2003 and was refurbished in 2014 including the replacement of all seats with ones from Bristol City as they redeveloped their Ashton Gate home.
 The stand is bookmarked by a four level uncovered concrete terrace with a flat dirt area behind the southern section and a grass bank behind the northern section.